dremerten/monitor_system/monitor_system/README.md

 Once you have your Ubuntu node ready, go to the [Installation & Configuration](#installation--configuration) section below.

-## Digital Ocean Setup (Optional)

-If you already have a [Digital Ocean](https://www.digitalocean.com/) account, you can click [here](https://cloud.digitalocean.com/droplets/new?image=docker) to create a new droplet.

-If you don't already have a [Digital Ocean](https://www.digitalocean.com/) account, create one using [this link](https://m.do.co/c/ab4304b8ca5a) to create an account and get **$10 in credits** when you create your account.

-For this demo the smallest standard droplet will do.
-If you don't know how to create a droplet or how to SSH into it you can follow my  [demo on Medium](https://medium.com/@armiiller/create-a-docker-droplet-on-digital-ocean-f19db2b4be53).

 # Installation & Configuration
 For a one click install experience run the following command: